Skanska nutzt digitale Werkzeuge an der weltweit leistungsstärksten Neutronenquelle

 "When people understand the value of Bluebeam, how it can help their work and their work-life balance, they are eager to master it."

 A Tailor-Made Solution

 Skanska, a company of around 10,000 employees in Sweden, has approximately 5,000 users of Revu.
 That means employees in a multitude of roles and with varying levels of experience are using the software on a daily basis across offices worldwide.
-The ease of use, ability to standardise features company wide and customise for individual users are what makes the software so valuable to so many people.
+The ease of use, ability to standardize features company wide and customize for individual users are what makes the software so valuable to so many people.

-Forsberg, whose job at Skanska is to take ordinary processes and improve them, is a strong believer in the power of Revu to improve lives.
+Forsberg, whose job at Skanska is to take ordinary workflows and improve them, is a strong believer in the power of Revu to improve lives.
 “It simplifies a lot of things that we do.
-You need something that is fairly simple and easy and innovative to use and where you also have the possibility to customise it to your needs.”
+You need something that is fairly simple and easy and innovative to use and where you also have the possibility to customize it to your needs.”
 By using Revu, Skanska can create a set of tools available to every single user, ensuring that symbols and calculations are identical across all Skanska documents.
-This makes it easier for anyone in the organisation to come onto a project and immediately understand the plans; it also helps build institutional memory and learning, as data is more easily extracted and collated when it’s standardised.
-At the same time, each user, from structural engineer to project manager, can personalise their tool set, hiding buttons that aren’t useful and showing others that are.
+This makes it easier for anyone in the organization to come onto a project and immediately understand the plans; it also helps build institutional memory and learning, as data is more easily extracted and collated when it’s standardized.
+At the same time, each user, from structural engineer to project manager, can personalize their tool set, hiding buttons that aren’t useful and showing others that are.